 Medical students will have the following testing offered to them when they enrol.
-If they refuse testing or test positive at that time or at any time during the course they will be restricted in their clinical activities but should still be able to complete their undergraduate training.
+If they refuse testing or test positive at that time or at any time during the course they may be restricted in their clinical activities but should still be able to complete their undergraduate training.

 Disease Test

 TB Evidence of satisfactory BCG vaccination or Mantoux test

 result

-Hepatitis B HBsAg negative
+Hepatitis B HBsAg

-Hepatitis C Hep C negative
+Hepatitis C Hep C

-HIV HIV 1 & 2 negative
+HIV HIV 1 & 2